madhusudhan1234/madhusudhan1234.github.io/src/content/blog/why-redis-is-better-than-database-to-store-jobs-in-multi-server-application.md

 heroImage: 'blog-placeholder-2.jpg'
 ---

-# Why Redis Is Better Than a Database for Job Queues in Multi‑Server Applications

 Background jobs are essential in modern backends (Laravel, Node.js, Spring).
 Email sending, file processing, data syncs, reports, and API calls are best handled asynchronously.
 The core question:

 > Should job queue data live in a traditional database or in Redis?